hendrikmaus/openhab-auth-router/README.md

       "/habpanel"   : { allowed: false }
 ```

-This config disbales passthrough, so the defined user rules take effect.
+This config disables passthrough, so the defined user rules take effect.

 The admin user is allowed to access every path, and sitemap.
 The entrypoint
 is set to the default path of an openHAB installation, the dashboard.